Gyres/Job-Assessments/States-Grouping_Assault-Prediction/README.md

 This data analysis assessment was assigned as part of a job application with a Singapore public agency.

-The assessment includes 8 datasets and 3 data dictionaries that may be utilised for analysis.
+The assessment includes 8 datasets and 3 data dictionaries of US States, that may be utilised for analysis.

 The analysis is divided into two sections: